hashnfv/hashnfv-multisite/docs/userguide/multisite-admin-user-guide.rst

   * Need to be aware of the chanllenge of key distribution and rotation for Fernet token.

+Note: PKI token will be deprecated soon, so Fernet token is encouraged.

 Multisite VNF Geo site disaster recovery
 ========================================